 Who Can Attend?

-The expected age range could vary between 6 to 16 years although; there is no actual minimum lower age limit but the rider must be able to ride their bike unaided (without stabilisers).
+The expected age range could vary between 5 to 16 years although; there is no actual minimum lower age limit but the rider must be able to ride their bike unaided (without stabilisers).
 Due to the popularity of the coaching the sessions will be split into two groups.
 The Beginners group is for children aged under 9 and the Intermediate groups is for riders aged 9 to 16.

 How Do I get Started?

 You will need a road worthy mountain bike, an approved cycle helmet, a completed rider information form, in fact you don’t even need to be a member of KL MTB club, just come along and have a go, give it a try and join later if it’s for you.

 Our sessions are aimed at beginners and riders who want to improve their cycling techniques and skills.
 We teach riders: